Meta-Learning for Simple Regret Minimization: Frequentist Meta-SRM

-We report the proof in \cref{sec:frqPfs}.
-The proof decomposes the frequentist meta simple regret into two terms: (i) the per-task simple regret of $\alg(\hat{\theta}_s)$ relative to oracle \alg in a task $s$, which we bounded in \cref{thm:frqMSR}, and (ii) the meta simple regret of the oracle \alg, which we bound it by our cumulative regret to simple regret reduction in \cref{sec:Cum2Sim}.
+The proof is in \cref{sec:frqPfs} and decomposes the frequentist meta simple regret into two terms: (i) the per-task simple regret of $\alg(\hat{\theta}_s)$ relative to oracle $\alg(\theta_*)$ in task $s$, which we bound in \cref{thm:frqMSR}, and (ii) the meta simple regret of the oracle $\alg(\theta_*)$, which we bound using our cumulative regret to simple regret reduction (\cref{sec:Cum2Sim}).

-The $O(\sqrt{m}n)$ term is the price of estimating the prior parameter, because it is the per-task simple regret relative to an oracle.
-The second term which is $O(m\sqrt{|\A|/n})$ is the meta simple regret of the oracle over $m$ tasks.
+The $O(\sqrt{m}n)$ term is the price of estimating the prior parameter, because it is the per-task simple regret relative to the oracle.
+The $O(m\sqrt{|\A|/n})$ term is the meta simple regret of the oracle over $m$ tasks.

-Comparing to the bound of our Bayesian algorithm (\bMetaSRM) in \cref{lem:infoBd}, we notice that \bMetaSRM has a tighter performance guarantee of $O(\sqrt{m/n}+m/\sqrt{n})=O(m/\sqrt{n})$.
-To be more specific, the frequentist bound is worse than the Bayesian one by a factor of $O(1+n^{3/2}/\sqrt{m})$.
-Despite this disadvantage, \bMetaSRM may not be computationally feasible for arbitrary distributions and priors, while \fMetaSRM that directly estimates the prior parameter can be implemented for a very general family of distributions.
+Comparing to our bound in \cref{lem:infoBd}, \bMetaSRM has a lower regret of $O(\sqrt{m/n}+m/\sqrt{n})=O(m/\sqrt{n})$.
+More precisely, only the price for learning the prior is different as both bounds have $O(m / \sqrt{n})$ terms.
+Note that despite its smaller regret bound, \bMetaSRM may not be computationally feasible for arbitrary distributions and priors, while \fMetaSRM is since it directly estimates the prior parameter using frequentist techniques.